-USCOC parents will be informed about their students' progress in multiple ways.
-All parents will receive progress reports every two weeks with their students' grades and progress toward scorecard goals.
+HHS parents will be informed about their students' progress in multiple ways.
+All parents will receive progress reports every two weeks with their students' grades and progress toward annual college-ready indicators.
 Parents will also have access to the student information system Illuminate's 24/7 Parent Portal to access grades, attendance, and assessment data.
 On a quarterly basis, parents will be asked to come in for 1:1 conferences with the student's advisor at Report Card Pick Up, and those conversations will also be grounded in data.